Exclusive: ADM CEO says wrong time for 'monster' acquisitions

-CHICAGO (Reuters) - U.S. grain merchant Archer Daniels Midland Co (ADM.N) (ADM) has looked at buying rivals including Bunge Ltd. and dozens of other companies but decided the time is not right for “monster” acquisitions, the company’s chief executive told Reuters.
+CHICAGO (Reuters) - U.S. grain merchant Archer Daniels Midland Co (ADM) has looked at buying rivals including Bunge Ltd. and dozens of other companies but decided the time is not right for “monster” acquisitions, the company’s chief executive told Reuters.

-ADM’s overture to Bunge (BG.N) last year, reported by Reuters and other media, fueled Wall Street speculation of further consolidation among the world’s major trading houses that sell, store and ship crops.
+ADM’s overture to Bunge last year, reported by Reuters and other media, fueled Wall Street speculation of further consolidation among the world’s major trading houses that sell, store and ship crops.

 “I cannot run ADM and say Bunge is out there, oh, I never made an analysis of Bunge.
 Of course we do,” CEO and Chairman Juan Luciano said in a rare interview to discuss M&A strategy.
 He explained ADM has also analyzed other companies in the past including Cargill Inc [CARG.UL] and Louis Dreyfus Co [LOUDR.UL], the other members of the so-called ABCD group of grain traders.